Chris Brown: Street art

-Aside from his musical career, he was noted for markedly producing graffiti art.
+Aside from his musical career, Brown was noted for markedly producing graffiti art.
 His visual works have been described as "manga-inspired" and "abstract".
-Brown said that he painted since his childhood, saying "my first approach with it was painting school walls" saying that he's always been captivated by the fact that drawing and painting "gives you the chance to express yourself in whatever way, showing to the world your own dimension".
+Brown said that he painted since his childhood, saying "my first approach with it was painting school walls" saying that he has always been captivated by the fact that drawing and painting "gives you the chance to express yourself in whatever way, showing to the world your own dimension".

 Brown has produced street art under the pseudonym Konfused, partnering with street artist Kai to produce works for the Miami Basel.
-The singer painted the buildings of different radio stations such as Hot 97.
+The singer painted the buildings of different radio stations such as Hot 97 (WQHT).
 In 2015 he worked on some of the walls of The Grammy Museum, mixing his spray paint drawings with images of James Brown, Prince, Michael Jackson and himself.
 Brown has made graffiti works for different cities worldwide, including Los Angeles, London and Amsterdam.

-His painting and dancing skills were shown at the same time when Brown, partnering with Spotify's Rap Caviar, painted Heartbreak on a Full Moon's album cover, mostly from dancing around the canvas.
+His painting and dancing abilities were shown at the same time when Brown, partnering with Spotify's Rap Caviar, painted Heartbreak on a Full Moon's album cover, mostly from dancing around the canvas.
 In 2020 he painted a mural in memory of Kobe Bryant, doing a portray that includes Kobe's face, a mamba, and a few pictures of Kobe dribbling and dunking a basketball.